wmmihaa/Introduction-to-Node.js/documentation/GetStarted.md

 ###MongoDB <img src="https://microservicebus.blob.core.windows.net/sample/mongo.png" alt="Postman"/>

 MongoDB is one of the most commonly used databases for Node.js and in some of the labs we're going to use it.
 Download the community edition from [here](https://www.mongodb.com/download-center?jmp=docs&_ga=1.150965301.2000935923.1474745557#community]).
-Install it with complete opiton if asked.
+Install it with complete options if asked.

 ###Git <img src="https://microservicebus.blob.core.windows.net/sample/git.png" alt="Git"/>
 Git is a version control system that is used for software development and other version control tasks.
 Git is not strictly necessary, but every developer with pride should have it installed.